-Hord Coplan Macht led a multi-disciplinary team in the design of this new $268 million replacement hospital for Western Maryland Health System in Cumberland, Maryland.
+HCM led a multi-disciplinary team in the design of this new $268 million replacement hospital for Western Maryland Health System (WMHS).
 The first three levels of this 275-bed, seven-story, 582,866 sf hospital are devoted to diagnostics and treatment departments, with the upper floors functioning as an inpatient tower.

-The hospital was surveyed by the Joint Commission in June 2010.
-Only one, very minor issue was reported on the building design and construction related to documentation of firecode on a single pair of doors.
-This is considered a remarkable achievement by the owner, WMHS, on a nearly 600,000 sf new facility.
+The hospital was surveyed by the Joint Commission and only one, very minor issue was reported on the building design and construction related to documentation of the fire code on a single pair of doors.
+This was considered a remarkable achievement by the owner, WMHS, on a nearly 600,000 sf new facility.

 The extremely tight site features the characteristic sloping terrain of the mountain region, while offering the best opportunity to create a multipurpose healthcare campus.

-Efficiency, consideration of travel times, etc. mandated the need to keep the footprint from becoming a big dark block.
-In developing the hallways, which can become wide and deep, HCM organized the hospital in an L-shape in the podium itself, which provides more perimeter, and more opportunities to bring light in and to shorten paths of travel.
+Efficiency and the consideration of travel times mandated the need to keep the footprint from becoming a big dark block.
+In developing the hallways, which can become wide and deep, HCM organized the hospital in an L-shape in the podium itself, which provides more perimeter, and more opportunities to bring light in and shorten paths of travel.

 The project was designed with sustainable principles in mind; however, LEED certification was not a goal of the project.
 Sustainability was a consideration related to construction, materials, and site design.
 The design team and owner chose sustainable solutions as much as possible within the constraints of budget and program.